cassidyjames/apps/README.md

 - [ ] **Shortlist**: Better than wishlists.
 Pick a small number of items you want.
 This would likely be more a web service with native front-ends for at least elementary OS and Android.

+- [ ] **Stickers**: A collection of cute stickers that can be pasted into apps.
+Ideally featuring [Adorbs](https://samuelhewitt.com/adorbs), maybe any Telegram-compatible stickers?

 - [ ] **Webshooter**: Your friendly neighborhood website screenshooter.
 Grab full-size screenshots of web pages at predefined sizes.
 Great for sharing prototypes.